-Summer posole with smoked shishito broth, rockfish escabeche is just one of the stunners at Flora Street Cafe.
+Summer posole with smoked shishito broth, rockfish escabeche was just one of the stunners at Flora Street Cafe.

 As one door closed, another has opened for megawatt chef Stephan Pyles.
 His recently debuted Flora Street Cafe follows the closure of Stephan Pyles restaurant, which anchored the Dallas Arts District dining scene for 10 years.